Hannahhiendo/build-an-agent/.devx/secrets.md

 ## NGC API Key

 NGC is the NVIDIA GPU Cloud.
 This is the repository for all NVIDIA software, models, and more.
-For this hackathon, we will need an API Key in order to access models.
+For this workshop, we will need an API Key in order to access models.

 <details>
 <summary>⚠️ Dont have an account?</summary>